seregazhuk/seregazhuk.github.io_old/_posts/2018-01-16-reactphp-managing-promises.md

 {% endhighlight %}

 ## I have some pending tasks and want to continue once I receive the first feedback
 In this use-case, we don't care if the task was successfully finished or failed.
 Once we receive the first result we continue with it.
 In this case we can use `Promise\race(array $promisesOrValues)` function.
 It accepts a set of promises and initiates a competitive race that allows only one winner among them.
-The resulting promise resolves in the same way the winner promise settles.
+The resulting promise resolves in the same way the winner promise resolves.
 This is the setup code, where we collect promises and mix them into a new resulting promise:

 {% highlight php %}
 <?php